 Members of the NCC

-Emily O’Neil (Co-Chair) (she/her) is a long-time Newton resident and a nonprofit arts executive with more than a decade of strategic planning, program development, community building and grant-making experience in the arts and culture nonprofit sector.
+Emily O’Neil Co-Chair (she/her) is a long-time Newton resident and a nonprofit arts executive with more than a decade of strategic planning, program development, community building and grant-making experience in the arts and culture nonprofit sector.
 Emily feels fortunate to contribute to the artistic vitality of Newton through both her professional and personal affiliations.
 Professionally, Emily has served as Executive Director of the New Art Center in Newtonville since 2019.
 Emily was appointed to the NCC in 2018 and has served as Co-Chair of the Newton Cultural Council since 2021.
 Emily is also a board member of Newton Community Pride, which builds community in Newton through free arts and culture programming, beautification projects and volunteerism.
 In her free time, Emily enjoys spending time with family, especially her two black labs!

-Glenda Fishman (Treasurer): Glenda Fishman had a 40+ year career in financial management of not-for-profit, retail and professional service organizations with particular focus in design, performing and visual arts.
+Glenda Fishman (Treasurer): Glenda Fishman had a 40+ year career in financial management of not-for-profit, retail and professional service organizations with a focus in design, performing and visual arts.
 She ended her full-time paid career after 11+ years managing finance for the Huntington Theatre Company.
-In addition to service as Treasurer of the Newton Cultural Council, Glenda is the Treasurer of the Board of the Lyric Stage Company of Boston and serves on the Codman Academy Charter School Foundation Board.
+In addition to serving as Treasurer of the Newton Cultural Council, Glenda is the Treasurer of the Board of the Lyric Stage Company of Boston and serves on the Codman Academy Charter School Foundation Board.
 Glenda is a CPA and has a BA from Wellesley College, an MA in Economics from Brown U and an MBA from Harvard Business School.
 Glenda continues to row crew on the Charles, to regularly attend theatre, concerts and museums, to experience lifelong learning courses and to play guitar and ukulele.

-Ann Marie Stein (Co-Secretary) has over thirty years of experience in arts, education, media and small business administration and is also a photographer.
+Ann Marie Stein (Secretary) has over thirty years of experience in arts, education, media and small business administration and is also a photographer.
 She is currently VP of Most Stuff for a film company, Winikur Productions.
 Past positions include Dean of Professional and Continuing Education at the Massachusetts College of Art and Design, Executive Director of the Boston Film/Video Foundation, Program Director for the Massachusetts Cultural Council, Development Director for Northern Light Productions and Director of the Center for Media Art at the American Center in Paris.